Aliases for AR Gene

 AR (Androgen Receptor) is a Protein Coding gene.
 Diseases associated with AR include Androgen Insensitivity, Partial and Spinal And Bulbar Muscular Atrophy, X-Linked 1.
-Among its related pathways are Metabolism of proteins and Gene Expression.
+Among its related pathways are Gene Expression and Akt Signaling.
 Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is NR3C2.
+An important paralog of this gene is PGR.

 UniProtKB/Swiss-Prot for AR Gene

 Steroid hormone receptors are ligand-activated transcription factors that regulate eukaryotic gene expression and affect cellular proliferation and differentiation in target tissues.
 Transcription factor activity is modulated by bound coactivator and corepressor proteins.
 Transcription activation is down-regulated by NR0B2.
 Activated, but not phosphorylated, by HIPK3 and ZIPK/DAPK3.

 Isoform 3 and isoform 4 lack the C-terminal ligand-binding domain and may therefore constitutively activate the transcription of a specific set of genes independently of steroid hormones.